Barbados Defence Force

 The Barbados Defence Force (BDF) is the name given to the combined armed forces of Barbados.
 The BDF was established 15 August 1979, and has responsibility for the territorial defence and internal security of the island.
-The headquarters for the Barbados Defence Force is located at St. Ann's Fort, The Garrison, Saint Michael.
+The Headquarters for the Barbados Defence Force is located at St. Ann's Fort, The Garrison, Saint Michael.

 Organization

-There are three main components of the BDF:
+There are two main components of the BDF: